Thomas Street was in three sections : Mount Street to Union Street then Union Street to Beeley Street and Beeley Street to Platt Street.

 A 1897 map showing where Thomas Street once stood.

 Thomas Street Working Men's Institute.(Middle section)

-The bottom part of Thomas street still stands ,technically ,although it isn't road signed anymore..
+The bottom part of Thomas street still stands, technically although it isn't road signed anymore..
 It's the road leading into the multi-storey car park from Union Street.
 It used to run past the side of the gymnasium belonging to Hyde Lads Club.
 Both Club and Multi Story Car Park are now gone.